MLB to keep monitoring netting issue after child is hit

 "Right now, obviously, I want to put a net around the whole stadium," he said after the game.

-Following recommendations from Major League Baseball, by the start of the 2018 season all 30 teams had expanded their protective netting to at least the far ends of the dugouts after several fans were injured by foul balls in 2017.
+Following recommendations from MLB, by the start of the 2018 season all 30 teams had expanded their protective netting to at least the far ends of the dugouts after several fans were injured by foul balls in 2017.

 The girl was picked up by a man who appeared to be with her and he dashed up the stairs not long after she was struck.
 A photo taken by The Associated Press showed the girl apparently conscious and crying as she was whisked away and nearby fans looked on.